 When to Use a Doing-Business-As (DBA) Name

-You file a DBA to use as an alternate trade name for your business.
+DBAs are used as an alternate trade name for your business.
 You can use one or more DBAs for various business purposes, such as branding your offerings or introducing a name that benefits your marketing efforts.
-Note that A DBA is not legally protected the way a registered business name is.
-DBA registration may occur at the state or local level.
-Check with local authorities on the procedures for filing a DBA.
+It’s important to note that a DBA is not legally protected in a way that a registered business name is.
+DBA registration may occur at the state or local level, so double check with local authorities on the procedures for filing a DBA.

 Should You Trademark Your Business?

-When you trademark your business name, you have exclusive right to use the name throughout the country for the goods and services you enumerate in your business registration.
-Furthermore, you can enforce the exclusivity right in federal court.
-It’s your responsibility to ensure against unauthorized use of your trademark name.
+When you trademark your business name, you have the exclusive right to use the name throughout the country for the goods and services you provide in your business registration.
+Additionally, you can enforce the exclusivity right in federal court, as it’s your responsibility to ensure against unauthorized use of your trademark name.
 A trademark offers solid protection when you do business in multiple states.

 Licensing and Permits

-Depending on the type of business you create, you might need to obtain one or more federal, state and/or local permits and licenses.
+Depending on the type of business you build, you may need to obtain one or more federal, state and/or local permits and licenses.
 Typically, you’ll need to secure a local business license.
 Some counties and cities require local licensing even when you register a business name with the state.
-You might also need a health permit, building permit, ATF permit, fire permit, and others.
-Different federal and state agencies also require permits and licenses.